Joseph-Vanliew/MyPetri/deployment-checklist.md

-# PATS Google Cloud Run Deployment Checklist
+# MyPetri Google Cloud Run Deployment Checklist
 Use this check mark ✅ if doing for the first time!
 ## Prerequisites
 - [ ] Install Google Cloud SDK (use brew or winget)